lynnfaraday/aresmush.com/tutorials/config/website.md

 1. Select Admin -> Setup
 2. Edit `custom_style.scss`.

+{% note %}
-{% include note.html content="After changing the custom CSS style, you'll usually need to do a force-refresh on your browser to make it reload the page.
-This is a browser thing, not an Ares thing." %}
+After changing the custom CSS style, you'll usually need to do a force-refresh on your browser to make it reload the page.
+This is a browser thing, not an Ares thing.
+{% endnote %}

 ### Changing the Font